theunixman/lmn/README.md

 but look into it if this STILL doesn't work), install requirements.txt using command line (don't do it through pycharm), delete everything in your 'migrations' folder except for '__init__', create migrations, migrate, create superuser, runserver, open incognito browser, start from default port and good luck.

-If double curly braces aren't working, try reseting your server.